App-vNext/Polly/docs/extensibility/proactive-strategy.md

 So far, we have:

-- Public `TimeoutStrategyOptions` and the public arguments associated with them.
+- Public `TimingResilienceStrategy` and the public arguments associated with them.
 - Our proactive strategy implementation - `TimingResilienceStrategy`.

 The last step is to combine these components by introducing new extensions for the `ResiliencePipelineBuilder` and `ResiliencePipelineBuilder<T>`.
 As both builders share the same base class, we can present a single extension for `ResiliencePipelineBuilderBase` to cater to both.